 The last two streets, completed in 1970, were Kenhill and Eastview.
 These two streets are the only ones with underground wiring, no telephone poles, and metal streetlights maintained by the county, not PEPCO.
 The last three vacant lots on Kenhill, owned by the adjacent residents, were eventually built on in 2000.
 When there was no more space for new houses, Kenwood Park saw a growing number of teardowns and replacement homes, as had many other nearby neighborhoods.

-The early residents of Kenwood Park, who were anxious to develop a sense of community, soon established the Kenwood Park Citizens Association (KPCA) with Mr. Ed Ragland as its first President.
+The early residents of Kenwood Park, who were anxious to develop a sense of community, soon established the Kenwood Park Community Association (KPCA) with Mr. Ed Ragland as its first President.
 Among KPCA’s first acts was the forming of a Trees, Streets and Lots committee.
 One of the matters they focused on was a decision about the kind of tree to plant along the roadways.
 They wanted cherry trees, but they also wanted different ones than those in Kenwood, so they chose the double blossom, dark pink Kwanzan cherry.
 Unfortunately, the rootstock of the Kwanzan cherry tree at that time had an average life span of only about 15 to 20 years, so most have disappeared from our streets.
 The original KPCA also petered out.

 A series of daytime break-ins and home invasions in 1982 spurred the KPCA to reorganize and hire a roving security patrol, with Neil Levy as the President.
 After ten years, crime had receded and interest in the organization waned.
 The KPCA was reconstituted in 1995 by Stephanie Russin and many helpers to foster our sense of community by sponsoring numerous activities for every age and interest.
 We incorporated as a non-profit 501c(4) organization, with Hannah Elson as the first president.
 Potluck dinners were started, encouraging residents to share international dishes.
 The Halloween and July 4 parties are annual traditions and in 2015 KPCA started sponsoring block parties.
 Members can start their own interest clubs; currently we have a book club, bridge club, garden club and dog walking club.
 KPCA sends out a newsletter up to four times a year, and publishes updates on its website and via the Kenwood Park list serve.
 In addition, the KPCA contracts with Urban Alarm to provide private security patrolling within our neighborhood boundary.